TnSor06/MedRec-Server_v2/README.md

 3. Python3.x

 ## Pre-Setup
-a.
-Go to prisma folder ("prisma-medrec") in command line
+1. Go to prisma folder ("prisma-medrec") in command line
-b.
-Type "docker-compose up -d" command in terminal to push images(Prisma and Mongo Database Image) for the project
+2. Type "docker-compose up -d" command in terminal to push images(Prisma and Mongo Database Image) for the project
-c.
-Deploy Prisma Model using "prisma deploy" command.
+3. Deploy Prisma Model using "prisma deploy" command.
-d.
-Install python package hl7apy using "pip3 install hl7apy"
+4. Install python package hl7apy using "pip3 install hl7apy"

 ## Setup
 1. Install all packages using command in root folder of project: npm install --unsafe-perm --allow-root